Gas is the UK’s low carbon transition fuel

 The SNS is well placed to develop Carbon Capture, Utilisation and Storage (CCUS) technologies.
 Bacton Gas Terminal and its proximity to depleted SNS gas reservoirs and infrastructure, such as the Hewett field for storage capacity, could facilitate the transition to Net Zero by tackling emissions from existing energy assets, providing solutions in hard to decarbonise sectors and support the rapid scaling up of low-emissions hydrogen production.

 As well as repurposing and upcycling existing gas assets, we must face the challenge of decommissioning many of them.
-According to the Oil & Gas Authority (OGA), the SNS has more than 164,800 tonnes of ageing infrastructure, some 20 years past its planned lifespan, which will need to be brought to shore for recycling and disposal.
-While the OGA forecasts that this work in the SNS could cost the industry £2.5bn by 2030, this has the potential to also create new businesses and jobs in engineering and efficient waste management.
+According to the North Sea Transition Authority the SNS has more than 164,800 tonnes of ageing infrastructure, some 20 years past its planned lifespan, which will need to be brought to shore for recycling and disposal.

 The SNS is ideal for testing new decommissioning methods because the gas platforms are smaller than elsewhere and its shallow waters make it easier to handle vessels, infrastructure and equipment.
 There are also a number of service ports in close proximity with talented workforces, making it easier for businesses to find experienced professionals to collaborate on projects.
 You can see one such venture already in Great Yarmouth, where Peterson and Veolia have partnered to create an environmentally friendly decommissioning facility that is already handling SNS recycling projects.